Self-gravitating clusters of Bose-Einstein gas with planar, cylindrical, or spherical symmetry: gaseous density profiles and onset of condensation: Fundamentals

 When the gas is dilute throughout the cluster, which implies that $\hat{z}\ll1$ everywhere, we can simplify (\ref{eq:19}) into

 Equation~(\ref{eq:18}) for the fugacity thus simplifies into an ODE for the density,

-with equivalent boundary conditions, $\rho'(0)=0$, $\rho(0)=\rho_0$, and (\ref{eq:20}).
+with boundary conditions, $\rho'(0)=0$, $\rho(0)=\rho_0$, and (\ref{eq:20}).
 Equation~(\ref{eq:21}) is equivalent to the Emden equation \cite{chandrabook2} and well known to be characteristic of the MB gas.
 It only depends on $\mathcal{D}_\sigma$, the symmetry of the cluster.
 In Ref.~\cite{selgra} the MB gas emerged (with $\mathcal{D}_\sigma=\mathcal{D}$) in the dilute limit of the ideal lattice gas.
-The scaled variables remain the same but the length scale is different.
-Here we use the volume unit $\lambda_{T_\mathrm{s}}^\mathcal{D}$ replacing the lattice-gas cell volume $V_\mathrm{c}$.
+The scaled variables remain the same, but the length scale is different.
+The volume unit $\lambda_{T_\mathrm{s}}^\mathcal{D}$ replaces the lattice-gas cell volume $V_\mathrm{c}$.